owendaigle/uo-cheat-sheets/README.md

 I am a **student**.
 I am not an expert in any of these fields.
 So some of the information **may and probably is** wrong or misleading.
 I try my best to make it all correct, but as I mentioned, I am a **student** who does this in their free time.
 If you think there is an error, ask your instructor.
 If you just blindly agree with what I say, write a test using this information, and then upon doing poorly complain to your professor that "some random person on the internet, they said I should do it this way", that will not go well for you.

+# How to open
+All are available as a PDF document to be opened with whatever.
+Most were made using LaTeX and the `.tex` files are included.
+Can be opened using any text editor and rendered using latexmk or something similar.

+Some are made using libreoffice writer in which case the xml file is added.

 # licence

 do (literally) whatever you want with this, but i take no responsability for errors or anything in this. if you come screaming at me because my sheet said to do something which you did on a test and failed because of that, i will laugh at you. these are made by me for me, this repo is just so i can easily access these. in fact i know some of the information is wrong but am too lazy to go back and fix it. so be warned.